 A woman’s pregnancy bump may look like it is sitting lower when the baby drops.
 As the baby drops into the pelvis, the pressure in this area may increase.
 This may cause a woman to feel like she is waddling when she walks.
 When the baby drops, some women may experience flashes of pelvic pain.

-What is the baby position at 30 weeks?
+What is the earliest a baby will drop?

 How do I know if my baby dropped into the birth canal?